Floorp-Projects/Floorp/toolkit/mozapps/extensions/docs/SystemAddons.rst

 --------------
 System add-ons:

-* Are add-ons that ship with Firefox and cannot be disabled
+* Are add-ons that ship with Firefox, are hidden from the UI, and cannot be disabled
 * Can be updated by Firefox depending on the AUS response to Firefox's update request
 * Are stored in two locations: